Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Feynman rules in the spinor form

 \section{Feynman rules in the spinor form}

 Now that we understand how expressions can be converted into the spinor language, we can write down the derived above Feynman rules in the spinor form.
+Here we will also pass to the form relevant in the Minkowski limit, i.e. replace all the derivatives by the partial ones.
 As we shall see, there are many advantages in working with spinors, as some operations that are not easy to deal with in the ${\rm SO}(3)$ notation become elementary once one expresses them using spinors.
 The prime example is the projection on the $S_+^3\otimes S_-$ representation of the Lorentz group that appeared in our derivation of the propagator.
 In the spinor language this simply corresponds to the symmetrization on the unprimed spinor indices.
-We shall also see that the interaction vertices simplify considerably.
+We shall also see that the interaction vertices take a particularly simple form once the spinor notations are applied.